Explore Courses

 19. What are cookies in Analytics?

-Any Google Analytics Interview Question and Answers guide won’t complete without this question.
+Any Google Analytics Interview Question and Answers guide won’t be complete without this question.
 Cookies are the text files that are stored on the visitor’s browsers when a visitor visits the website.

 It is essential to remember that cookies are browser-specific when it comes to ga.js.
-So, a user on chrome on their work laptop will have different cookies stored than if they are using chrome on their home computer.
+So, a user on Chrome on their work laptop will have different cookies stored than if they are using Chrome on their home computer.

 20. How can you find the UA tracking code?